 • I’m a blue belt in Brazilian jiu-jitsu, which is handy because my initials happen to be BJJ.

 Thank you for visiting my site today.
-If you enjoy my articles and want to read more, please like my Facebook page, subscribe via e-mail, and follow me on eXtwitter or Academia.
+If you enjoy my articles and want to read more, please follow me on Bluesky or Academia.

 May the grace of Jesus Christ bless you and keep you!